 This category refers to healthcare interoperability.
 It covers data access, data sharing, and cooperative use of data in a coordinated manner.
 You can meet electronic exchange criteria by using data exchange architectures, application interfaces (APIs), and specific standards like HL7.

-For details on what functionality an EHR has to have to meet clinical process, privacy and security, patient engagement, and interoperability criteria for certified EHR software, check out our article on how to develop an EHR system.
+For details on what functionality an EHR has to have to meet clinical process, privacy and security, patient engagement, and interoperability criteria for certified EHR software, read how to develop an EHR system.
 Yalantis also has experience integrating with EHR systems, such as Epic, Cerner, and other systems, and setting up secure data exchange.

-Conditions of EHR certification established by the 21st Century Cures Act Final Rule
+Conditions of software certification established by the 21st Century Cures Act Final Rule

 1. Information blocking

-The information blocking condition bans all health IT developers from obtaining certification who intentionally withhold patient health information either between providers or between a provider and a patient.
-But what is the definition of “intentional”?
-In the finalized rule, the ONC highlights eight exceptions that are not considered information blocking.
+The information blocking condition bans from obtaining certification all health IT developers who intentionally withhold patient health information either between providers or between a provider and a patient.
+But what is the definition of “intentionally”?
+In the final rule, the ONC highlights eight exceptions that are not considered information blocking.
 Check them out in the image below.

 This condition requires a developer to prove that their software doesn’t block the appropriate exchange, access, and use of electronic health information (EHI).
 To fulfill this condition, developers have to provide technology certified according to the EHI export certification criterion if their product stores EHI.